 Symptoms of keratoconus start out seeming harmless, as the main complaint is deteriorating vision.
 Most people complain about a minor blurring and go to see their eye doctor for reading or driving glasses.
 In some cases, however, vision rapidly deteriorates and night vision becomes extremely poor.

 Some people notice the vision in one eye is significantly worse than in the other, but usually the disease affects both eyes.
 The classic symptom of keratoconus is “ghost” images – called monocular polyopia.

-What that means is that instead of just seeing one point of light, the person sees many images, all spread out in a random order.
+What that means is that instead of just seeing one point of light, the person sees many images, all spread out in random order.
 The pattern of distorted light doesn’t tend to change from day to day.
-Other symptoms include a sensitivity to bright lights, called photophobia, eye strain from squinting to focus on objects, or itchy eyes.
+Other symptoms include a sensitivity to bright lights, called photophobia, eye strain from squinting to focus on objects or itchy eyes.

 The National Eye Institute (part of the National Institutes of Health) has identified several causes of keratoconus, including genetics and eye rubbing.
 Interestingly, in patients who have one eye with more advanced keratoconus, patients will frequently report that they rub that eye more often or more intensely than the other eye.

 Other potential causes include eye diseases — such as retinitis pigmentosa, retinopathy of prematurity, or vernal keratoconjunctivitis — or systemic diseases, such as Down’s syndrome or Leber’s congenital amaurosis.